CodeSinghh/Realtime-ML-Serving-Pipeline/README.md

 What makes this project stand out is that I couldn’t find anything like it published online — not on GitHub, not step-by-step Medium articles.
 So, it’s a complex problem to grasp and even harder to implement correctly.
 Yet it’s real, impactful, and built entirely from scratch.
-And this project is not a copy-paste job.
-It’s my implementation of a complex real-world architecture, built line by line.

 ## ⚙️ Infrastructure Provisioning with Terraform (IaC Workflow)